pieterjandesmedt/vite-et-reves/content/captains-log/2020-08-17-7-things-we-will-miss.md

 ---
-title: "7 Things We Will Miss"
+title: '7 Things We Will Miss'
-subtitle: "about Grenada"
+subtitle: 'about Grenada'
 date: 2020-08-17T16:55:46+02:00
 publishdate: 2020-08-17T16:55:46+02:00
-image: "IMG_0520.jpg"
+image: 'IMG_0520.jpg'
-author: "Pieter Jan"
+author: 'Pieter Jan'
-gpx: ""
+gpx: ''
-summary: "The Vite & Rêves crew muses about Grenadian things that cannot be found elsewhere."
+summary: 'The Vite & Rêves crew muses about Grenadian things that cannot be found elsewhere.'
 ---

 `At: Hog Island`